GeorgeSammour-ai/leso-oversampling/README.md

 ## Method Overview

-LESO generates synthetic minority samples by:
+LEO generates synthetic minority samples by:
 1. Inferring **latent states** in the feature space using a probabilistic mixture model.
 2. Computing **entropy-based weights** that identify ambiguous or under-represented regions.
 3. Allocating synthetic samples preferentially to high-entropy latent states.